turing-machines/mentals-ai/README.md

 Two key differences from existing multi-agent frameworks:
 * (a) the agent of any complexity is created in plain text, without using a programming language;
-* (b) this solution does not have built-in reasoning frameworks such as ReAct; this is the basis for building any reasoning framework, including existing ones: `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.
+* (b) this solution does not have built-in reasoning frameworks such as ReAct; this is the basis for building any reasoning framework, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.

 > [!NOTE]
 > Llama3 support for providers with compatible OpenAI chat completion API.